 89. Choose short centerpieces.

-They cost less.
+To save money on your wedding centerpieces, choose shorter arrangements.
 And to be honest, shorter centerpieces are better for conversation across the table!
-These candles look gorgeous grouped together, don’t you think?

 90. Use in-house table numbers.